-When you send Zakat, you must ensure the form below is completed, so Zakat is only paid to those who are eligible in the Shariah.
+When you send Zakat, please ensure the form below is completed.

-> When Is Zakah Due?
+When Is Zakah Due?

 Zakah is paid when two conditions are met:

 The Nisaab: the minimum amount of wealth a Muslim must possess before they become eligible to pay Zakat.The Hawl: A lunar Year (354 Days/Islamic Year) has passed on it after reaching the Nisaab .The Nisab was set by the Prophet Muhammad (peace be upon him) at a rate equivalent to: 87.48 grams of gold and 612.36 grams of silver.
 In today’s day and age we do not use silver or gold as a monetary exchange so when calculating your Zakat, you need to find out the equivalent of the rates the Prophet (peace be upon him) set but in your local currency.
 This can be done by checking the market rate of gold and silver today.
 If the money comes to less than the nisaab amount then no Zakah is due.